myastark/2BCF-steam-carnival/README.md

 # Two Bit Circus Foundation STEAM Carnival Platform

-Two Bit Circus Foundation STEAM Carnival Platform is a project of Two Bit Circus Foundation, a 501(c)(3) STEAM (science, technology, engineering, art, and math) education nonprofit based in Los Angeles but with a global reach.
+Two Bit Circus Foundation STEAM Carnival Platform is a project of Two Bit Circus Foundation (2BCF), a 501(c)(3) STEAM (science, technology, engineering, art, and math) education nonprofit based in Los Angeles, but with a global reach.
+2BCF primarily works with youth from underserved communities.
 More information about Two Bit Circus Foundation can be found [here](https://twobitcircus.org).

 The STEAM Carnival Platform provides a fun, engaging, remote "carnival" experience for groups of students ranging from kindergarten to high school to help them celebrate and enjoy STEAM.
 The Platform's main features include puzzles, quizzes, a livestreaming MC, and a live leaderboard.